Joelmaloba2541/portfolio-fullstack-app/DEPLOYMENT_SUMMARY.md

 ---

-## 🎉 You're All Set!
+## You're All Set!

-Your portfolio app is now ready for production with:
+Your portfolio-fullstack-app is now ready for production with:
-- ✅ Modern Django REST API backend
+- Modern Django REST API backend
-- ✅ React frontend
+- React frontend
-- ✅ Auto-deployment pipeline
+- Auto-deployment pipeline
-- ✅ Professional admin panel
+- Professional admin panel
-- ✅ All features working
+- All features working

+**Happy deploying! **
 **Happy deploying! 🚀**